openstack/kuryr-kubernetes/doc/source/installation/manual.rst

     $ ln -s $(which kuryr-cni) /opt/cni/bin/

 Create the CNI config file for kuryr-cni: ``/etc/cni/net.d/10-kuryr.conf``.
-Kubelet would only use the lexicographically first file in that direcotory, so make sure that it is kuryr's config file::
+Kubelet would only use the lexicographically first file in that directory, so make sure that it is kuryr's config file::

     {